IRS Notice CP14 (Initial Tax Assessment and Balance Due Notice)

 How to Find Your Current Account Balance

 To find your current balance, visit IRS.gov/balancedue.
-You may need to set up an online account to see your details.
+You may need to set up an online account to see your details.Â

-What Happens If You Ignore IRS Notice CP14
+What If You Ignore IRS Notice CP14?

 If you ignore Notice CP14, the IRS will continue to try to collect the liability.
-Typically, the agency will send you Notices CP501, CP503, and CP504.
-These notices will also show how much tax you owe, plus the interest and penalties on your account.
-If you don’t respond to these notices, the IRS will assign your account to the collections department.
-Once your account is assigned to collections, the IRS may take the following actions:
+Typically, the agency will send you Notices CP501, CP503, and CP504 next.
+These notices will also show how much tax you owe, plus the interest and penalties on your account.Â

 - File a Federal Tax Lien against your assets.